top of page

 it's a family thing...

-Dating back to Paul’s great-great-grandfather's 19th-century sculptures, (Charles Champagne 1830-1901), a design engineer father, and a watercolorist mother, Paul was genetically engineered to blur the lines between two-dimensional and three-dimensional spaces.
+Springing forth from his great-great-grandfather, the 19th-century sculptor Charles Champagne, a design engineer father, and a watercolorist mother, Paul Shampine may have been genetically predisposed to blur the lines between two-dimensional and three-dimensional spaces.

 sculpture